jaacorn/cybersecurity_degree/README.md

-# The Open Source Cybersecurity Degree
+# The Self-Paced Cybersecurity Degree
 ###### Design credit goes to [ForrestKnight](https://github.com/ForrestKnight)

 This is a list of subjects, courses, and materials I am using to get into cybersecurity without a formal degree.
 The majority of it is free to low-cost.
 The biggest expenses are the certification tests themselves.